Configuration options

 Komga relies heavily on Spring Boot's configuration, leveraging profiles and configuration properties.

 Each configuration key can have a different format depending if it's from the environment variable, or from the application.yml file.
-In the following section I will provide both format in the form ENVIRONMENT_VARIABLE / application-property.
+In the following section both format will be provided in the form ENVIRONMENT_VARIABLE / application-property.

 You can also specify configuration via the command line, when launching the jar.
 Use the application-property form, and prefix with --.
 For example: